snowdriftcoop/snowdrift/BUILD.md

 ### Windows

-*Status:* We do not officially support Windows, but we welcome testing.
+*Status:* We welcome testing but do not officially support Windows.
 In the past, we have had only partial success running on Windows.
 We know that the sdb.hs tool won't work on Windows because it uses UNIX sockets.
 We welcome any patches, feedback, or Postgres-on-Windows help to get an alternative working.
+Steps used in past testing:

 Install [Git] per instructions on the website.